What Are Bridging Loans?

 - Can improve credit score if repayments are made on time

-- Loans are faster to arrange than longer term finance
+- They are faster to arrange than other types of traditional finance

-- Can offer greater buying power since it means you become a cash buyer
+- Can offer greater purchasing power since it means you are buying a property with cash

 - They offer a solution when high loan-to-value (LTV) mortgages aren’t available

-- Long Term Finance is needed to pay off the Bridging Loan
+- Longer term credit is needed to pay off the bridging loan

-- Commercial bridging is unregulated, so you need to be watchful for hidden fees and charges.
+- Commercial bridging is unregulated, so you need to be watchful for hidden charges.